My Google Photos isn't backing up

 Fix 1.
 Check your backup status

-If you find that Google Photos not backing up in background Android, you'd better confirm the current status of your backup task first.
+If you find that Google Photos not backing up in the background Android, you'd better confirm the current status of your backup task first.

 1. Go to Google Photos on your device firstly, and sign in with your Google account.